morostr/owligator/README.md

 This is (or is going to be) an OWL Ontology Browser.

-It is actually a way to learn how to use Spring Boot and React with Maven and all the things.
+It is actually a method of learning how to use Spring Boot and React with Maven and all the things.
+This text is changed to create a conflict.
 And HotReloading.
+But not only that.

-## Quickstart
+## Quickstop
 To run the app you just need to:

     git clone https://github.com/dlizarra/spring-boot-react-webpack-starter.git ./starter